 Organizations cultivate a volunteer workforce to help canvass their community and conduct the homelessness point-in-time count.
 Community members interested in joining the Homelessness Point-in-Time Count program first need to complete a volunteer application and receive approval before they can assist with conducting the count.

-You will first assume the role of a community volunteer who is interested in assisting in your community’s Homelessness Point-in-Time Count program.
+In this workflow, you will assume the role of a community member who is interested in assisting in your community’s Homelessness Point-in-Time Count program.

-When community residents do not have a community account or are not signed in to the Homelessness Point-in-Time Count site, the site displays buttons to Create an account or Sign In with an existing account.
-If a community resident is logged into the site, the Homelessness Point-in-Time Count site displays a Complete Application Form button, which can be used to access the Point-in-Time Count Volunteer Application form.
-In the following steps, a community resident has created an account and is signed in to the Homelessness Point-in-Time Count site.
+If a community member does not have a community account or is not signed in to the Homelessness Point-in-Time Count site, they will see the option to create an account or sign in with an existing account.
+If the community member is already signed in to site, they will see the Complete Application Form button.
+In the following steps, a community member has already created an account and is signed in to the Homelessness Point-in-Time Count site.

 Manage volunteers

-You will now again assume the role of the point-in-time count coordinator responsible for ensuring all areas in your community are canvassed and managing volunteers.
+You will now reassume the role of the point-in-time count coordinator who is responsible for ensuring that all areas in your community are canvassed.
+You are also responsible for managing volunteers.

-1. Sign in to your ArcGIS Organization and browse to the Point-in-Time Count Volunteer Manager.
+- Verify that you are signed in to your ArcGIS organization and browse to the Point-in-Time Count Volunteer Manager.

-4. In the panel on the right, change the Status to Approved and choose an Assignment Area.
+- In the panel on the right, change the status to Approved and choose an assignment area.

-5. Optionally, choose a shift and add any notes you would like to relay on to deployment site staff when the volunteer checks in.
+- Optionally, choose a shift and add any check-in notes for deployment site staff.

 Note how the label on the map for the Volunteers Needed will decrease as you assign volunteers to each area.
 You can adjust the filters as appropriate to look at already approved volunteers or search by name.